Pistons edge Pacers 96-94, keep Indiana winless

-DETROIT (AP) — Derrick Rose made a driving layup with 28.3 seconds left to give Detroit the lead, and the Pistons went on to a 96-94 victory over winless Indiana on Monday night for their second win against the Pacers in less than a week.
+The 24-year-old Wood reached double figures in scoring for a second straight game.

+“It’s all about opportunity,” he said.
+“Always keep saying it: Once an opportunity presents itself, I’m going to do the best I can.”

 Rose shot just 4 of 16 from the field and was having a particularly tough time in the fourth quarter, but his left-handed layup went in off the glass to put Detroit up 95-94.
 Malcolm Brogdon missed at the other end, but Indiana got an offensive rebound.
 T.J.
-Warren then missed badly on a tough shot from the corner, and the Pistons came up with the ball.
+Warren then missed badly on a difficult 3-pointer from the corner, and the Pistons came up with the ball.

+“We have a timeout there.
+If you get caught, you use the timeout,” Pacers coach Nate McMillan said.
+“I think he lost track of time — and threw one up.”

 Luke Kennard made one of two free throws for Detroit, and Indiana had one more chance with 2 seconds left.
 Warren missed a 3-pointer from the left wing.

-Andre Drummond had 18 points and 18 rebounds for the Pistons, and Christian Wood had 19 points and 12 rebounds.
-Detroit led most of the game, but the Pacers erased a nine-point deficit in the fourth quarter and led by four late.
+Andre Drummond had 18 points and 18 rebounds for the Pistons.
+Detroit, playing without Blake Griffin and Reggie Jackson, led most of the game, but the Pacers erased a nine-point deficit in the fourth quarter and led by four late.
 Kennard then got a fortunate bounce on a 3-pointer to make it 94-93, and Rose’s basket gave the Pistons the lead.

 Domantas Sabonis had 21 points and 14 rebounds for Indiana, and Brogdon contributed 15 points and 11 assists.